Spirit in the Night: Original version

-Live performance
+Live performances

 Although the release of the song as a single was unsuccessful, "Spirit in the Night" was a favorite at Springsteen concerts into the 1980s.
 Live versions of the song have appeared on the 3-CD compilation Live/1975–85 and on both the CD and video versions of Hammersmith Odeon London '75, released in 2006.
 A version with Springsteen playing the song solo on piano appears on the 2003 DVD Live in Barcelona.
 This version is memorable as Springsteen has to start the third verse over again after playing the wrong chords on piano.
 The studio version of the song was released on the compilation album The Essential Bruce Springsteen in 2003.

 With 572 live performances as of May 2020, "Spirit in the Night" is, behind "Growin' Up", by far the most frequently played song from Greetings from Asbury Park, N.J.
 The song live involves important crowd participation, with the audience singing the "all night" verse during the chorus while Springsteen interacts very closely with the front rows, sometimes even throwing himself into the pit.
 In the 1970s, the twenty-something Springsteen usually played "Spirits" third, and nightly ventured out into the audience, sometimes with Clarence Clemons in tow.